The 2022 Committee

-Hi, I'm Jonah, a second-year undergraduate at Sidney Sussex College from Roanoke, Virginia in the USA - it's my first year with CU3D and I'm eager to get involved with any project ideas you may have.
+Hi, I'm Jonah, a third-year undergraduate at Sidney Sussex College from Roanoke, Virginia in the USA - it's my first year with CU3D and I'm eager to get involved with any project ideas you may have.
 I got interested in 3D printing after building my own printer in my sophomore year of high school (Year 10) and have been obsessed with it since then.
 I'd be more than happy to share my experience modifying gcode, generating STLs from scratch, and modeling parts designed for 3D printing - please do get in touch!

 Ioan Webber - Vice President

 Hey!
-I'm Ioan, a second year engineer at Trinity hall and the new Vice President.
+I'm Ioan, a third year engineer at Trinity hall and the new Vice President.
 This is my second year with CU3D and have worked on the spicy tower project, which was last year's freshers design project, where I learned more about modelling and simulating gears to make a fully 3d printed floor that spins.
 I am looking forward to spending more time playing with the printers to create and help with many more wacky and crazy designs!

 Henry Wall - Treasurer

-Hi, I'm Henry, a first-year undergraduate at Jesus College.
+Hi, I'm Henry, a second-year undergraduate at Jesus College.
 I'm from just north of London, and I am going to be this years CU3D treasurer.
 At the moment I'm working on the cranked mechanisms project, which is an ideal project for freshers to get to grips with 3D printing and start to make some cool engineering designs!

 Matthew Hendricks - Secretary

 Hello!
-I'm Matthew, a first-year undergraduate at Pembroke reading engineering.
+I'm Matthew, a second-year undergraduate at Pembroke reading engineering.
 I'm going to be handling most of the paperwork for the society with my role as secretary this year.
 The first 3D printer I've seen and used are the ones in the Dyson Centre, so I'm living proof that it's never too late to get started with 3D printing.